← Back

 Ask it anything

-Imagine asking your LLM when a certain game released, how many articles covered Virtua Fighter's launch, or to pull every advertisement for a specific title across all indexed magazines.
+Ask your LLM when a certain game released, how many articles covered Virtua Fighter's launch, or to pull every advertisement for a specific title across all indexed magazines.
 The answers come from the actual historical pages, scanned and indexed, rather than from the web.
-Your own primary source: 55,995 pages of contemporary coverage, ads, and editorial from the years these games shipped.
+Your own primary source: 107,000+ pages of contemporary coverage, ads, and editorial from the years these games shipped — connected to your tools via MCP.

 What the pipeline taught

-Processing 55,000 pages exposed failure modes that only appear at scale.
+Processing 100,000+ pages exposed failure modes that only appear at scale.
 Early attempts used a single orchestrator agent to manage an entire issue (250 pages at once).
 It would silently stop mid-run: not crash, not error, just stop.
 No trace, no diagnostic, pages simply not indexed.
 The fix was structural: 14-page batches with explicit completion checks at every boundary.
 An agent that can only fail on 14 pages is an agent that can be retried without consequence.
 LLM compliance is the problem that keeps returning.
 A model given a strict extraction schema, a rules document, and a workflow will follow all three, until it doesn't.
 Game names get garbled.
 Required fields get invented from context.
 Array fields come back as plain strings.
 A batch that looks clean at 20 pages has hallucinated entries by page 180.
 The quality system (7 audit types, a 50-character description detector, per-issue average length thresholds) exists because the model cannot be trusted to self-police across an entire magazine run.
-The most concrete measure of this: 109 issues had to be re-indexed after a quality audit surfaced systematic degradation.
+The most concrete measure of this: more than a hundred issues had to be re-indexed after a quality audit surfaced systematic degradation.
 The Gamest mass-indexing run produced issues where average description length was 63-68 characters and 38-106 pages per issue had descriptions under 50 characters, not just thin but placeholder-quality outputs that passed the pipeline silently.
 Dengeki PlayStation issues came back with garbled Japanese game titles: the model had stopped transliterating correctly and was emitting corrupted romaji.
 Each re-index pass was a session of 1-2 issues, and re-indexing introduced its own failure: batch scripts that created a duplicate magazine entry instead of updating the existing one, requiring a post-session deduplication query before the database was clean.
+The model strategy has evolved with the model market.
+The original API-based runs used Haiku; eval surfaced unacceptable hallucination on Japanese stylized text and the entire Haiku-indexed corpus is now being re-run on Gemini Flash 2.5 with key rotation across the free tier.
+Difficult batches and human-flagged deep dives go to Sonnet vision or Gemini Pro.
+The schema is model-independent, so each migration is a re-run rather than a rebuild, and the verification suite doubles as the regression test for promoting a new model to default.
 Nine successive normalization scripts for Gamest alone, each one written to handle a new edge case or failure mode that the previous version missed.
 That number is an honest record of how many times the pipeline was believed to be finished.

 Highlights